How to Stand Out and Get Hired Through a Padel Recruitment Agency

 How the Selection Process Works

-Documentary pre-selection: Analysis of your CV, certifications, and references.
+Document pre-selection: Analysis of your CV, certifications, and references.

 Technical test: This could be a recording of a class or a tactical analysis.